Stephenyeah/Information-security/h1-Organizing-Threath-modeling.md

 ### Impact
 - The case led to discussions about privacy, encryption, and law enforcement surveillance practices.

-## Shostack 2022: Welcome to the Worlds Shortest Threat Modeling Course
 **Security and Privacy: Two Sides of the Same Coin**

 Alright, let me introduce a few more terms.
 Security researchers Marit Hansen, Meiko Jensen, and Marin Rost published a paper that extends the CIA triad, focusing on better privacy protection in threat modeling.
 They proposed the concepts of "Unlinkability," "Transparency," and "Intervenability."